k0retux/fuddly/docs/source/data_model.rst

     terminal node
   - a python ``function`` (or everything with a ``__call__`` method) will be considered as a generator.
-  - a :class:`framework.data_model.Node` will be used as a baseline for the description.
+  - a :class:`framework.node.Node` will be used as a baseline for the description.
 If no additional keyword is provided, the provided node will be used as is.
 Otherwise, the additional keywords will be used to complement the description.
 Note that the *keyword* ``name`` should not be provided as it will be